PaWeRe/spectra-estimation-dMRI/README.md

 ### Output

-`main.py` outputs multiple visualizations of the output of the gibbs sampler.
+`main.py` outputs multiple visualizations of sampling results.
 In the main script a `.pkl` file is created for caching sampler results.
-The `.pkl`file is not part of this repo due to it's significant size (>1GB).
+The `.pkl`file is not part of this repo due to its significant size (>1GB).
 The following files are present in this repo:
-- Diffusvity spectra boxplots of sampler output per patient categorized by anatomical region, as `npz.pdf`, `ntz.pdf`, `tpz.pdf`, `ttz.pdf` referring to normal peripheral zone, normal transition zone, tumor peripheral zone, tumor transition zone respectively.
+- Diffusivity spectra boxplots of sampler output per patient categorized by anatomical region, as `npz.pdf`, `ntz.pdf`, `tpz.pdf`, `ttz.pdf` referring to normal peripheral zone, normal transition zone, tumor peripheral zone, tumor transition zone respectively.
-- `correlation_matrix.pdf`
 - `roi_avg.pdf`: 4 boxplots describing averaged diffusivity spectra per anatomical region for all patients and regions of interest
 - Downstream analysis (preliminary!): `correlation_matrix.pdf`, `log_classifier_all.pdf`, `log_classifier_db.pdf`, `pr_visualization_025.pdf`